-In the early weeks of school, students must exercise their newfound freedom as they try to find their comfort zone on campus.
+In the first several weeks of school, students must exercise their newfound freedom as they try to find their comfort zone on campus.
 We all want our children to make good choices and be successful.
-Here are a few helpful things you might want to stress with your student so that he or she achieves optimum balance and wellness:
+Here are a few helpful things you might want to stress with your student so that he or she achieves optimum balance and wellbeing:

 - Encourage your student to find a sleep pattern that works for him or her.
 Whether your student is a morning person or a night person, one of the keys to being a healthy and well adjusted student is to be adequately rested.
 It could be 8 hours a night or 4 hours with power naps during the day – whatever helps your student feel at his or her best.

 - Stress moderation in everything.
 Going overboard is never a good thing.
 Encourage your student to eat a healthy and balanced diet, avoiding overindulging or undereating.
 Some first year students may gain the “Freshman Fifteen” but it is not cause for alarm (and to quote our “College Transition” moderators at Orientation, if your daughter has gained weight – do not talk about it and make it an issue!)
 Remind your student that you love him/her for who they are, not how much they weigh.
 And if your student has a concern about her eating habits, you can point out that there are resources available in the Counseling Center.